mcozzo/ans.CIS_Ubuntu18.04/README.md

 # CIS hardening Ubuntu 18.04
+This runs against a set of ubuntu 18.04 hosts and configures the system based on CIS v1.0.0 recommendations.

 ## Readme notes
-### Configure grub password
+### Make sure to set your variables
-Section 1.4 Please follow the directions and update the password for the GRUB template file
+* Section 1.4 Please follow the directions and update the password for the GRUB template file.

-### Configure logging host
-Section 4.2 This could come out and be palced in a global variable
+* Look at the ToDo items. there's some stuff that isn't 100% complete, as expected.

 ## Getting started
 ### Setting up environment